 Baltimore, MD —Passage of the “game changing” hemp provisions in the Farm Bill of 2018 is expected to go smoothly, according to a panel of attorneys at the Natural Products Hemp & CBD Summit.
 While it will be a landmark action, some ambiguities will remain because states will still have regulatory authority.

-“We’re giving you a lot of optimism here, but it’s still a good idea to contact your congresspeople,” said Jonathan Miller, an attorney with Frost Brown Todd in Lexington, KY, and general counsel to the U.S. Hemp Business Roundtable, an advocacy coalition.
+“We’re giving you a lot of optimism here, but it’s still a good idea to contact your congresspeople,” said Jonathan Miller, an attorney with Frost Brown Todd in Lexington, KY, and general counsel to the U.S. Hemp Roundtable, an advocacy coalition.

 Whether the bill passes by the end of September is an open question because of disagreement over something completely different — the work requirement currently attached to SNAP benefits.

-“I cross the country praising (Kentucky Sen.) Mitch McConnell,” who is shepherding the hemp bill through, said Miller, an avowed liberal and one-time Democratic nominee for the governor’s seat.
+“I cross the country praising (Kentucky Sen.) Mitch McConnell,” who is shepherding the hemp bill through, said Miller, an avowed liberal and one-time Democratic candidate for the governor’s seat.
 “McConnell has been extraordinary.
 He went from Darth Vader to My Hemp Hero.
 McConnell is very clued in to this.
 He’s going to be on top of it.”

 The Hemp Business Journal, a trade publishing and research company, reports hemp-derived CBD grew to $190 million in sales in 2017.
 The U.S. hemp industry will reach $1 billion this year — including hemp-derived CBD, food, personal care and industrial products, according to HBJ.